Boreas618/boreas618.github.io/os-notes/io.md

 <center><img src="https://harttle.land/assets/img/blog/intel-io.png" alt="Computer Organization and Design 笔记 - Storage and Other I/O Topics |  Harttle Land" style="zoom:75%;" /></center>

-* I/O devices you recognize are supported by **I/O controller**s.

-* Processors accesses them by reading and writing IO registers as if they were memory.
+**Host Bridge (also called northbridge, or memory controller hub)**: Typically, the main connection between the CPU and the primary memory (RAM) is managed by the host bridge.
+In some architectures, it might also handle communications with high-speed devices like graphics cards.
+The host bridge ensures rapid data exchanges between these components, especially where latency and bandwidth are crucial.

+**I/O Bridge (also called southbridge, or I/O controller hub)**: This bridge manages the communication between the CPU/main memory and many I/O devices.
+Devices like keyboards, mice, disks, and even some communication ports fall under its purview.
+The I/O bridge ensures data is effectively and accurately transferred between the main system and these peripherals, even if these data transfers are not as high-speed as those managed by the host bridge.
+Processors accesses I/O devices by reading and writing IO registers as if they were memory.
 Write commands and arguments, read status and results.

+As of 2023, most personal computer devices no longer use a set of two chips (south- and north- bridges), and instead have a single chip acting as the 'chipset', for example Intel's Z790 chipset.

+## Buses

 Peripheral devices such as graphics cards, mice, keyboards, and disks communicate with the CPU and main memory using various bus systems, often facilitated by bridge components.

-## Buses

 Buses let us connect $n$ devices over a single set of wires, connections, and protocols. $O(n^2 )$ relations with 1 set of wires.
 The downside is that there can be only one transaction at a time.
 The rest must wait.